dreamerHarshit/linux-server-1/README.md

 - [PosgreSQL Docs](https://www.postgresql.org/docs/9.5/static/index.html)
 - [Apache Docs](https://httpd.apache.org/docs/2.4/)
 - [How To Install and Use PostgreSQL on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04)
-- Stackoverflow and the Readme's of other FSND students on Github were also useful in times of need.
+- Stackoverflow and the Readme's of other FSND students on Github were also useful, in times of need.